CrazyRedMachine/PN5180-cardio/README.md

 Connect the row pins to gpio 1 6 5 3.
 Connect the column pins to gpio 2 0 4.

+If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in PN5180-cardio.ino at line 47, and install Keypad library by Stanley and Brevig (can be installed directly from Arduino IDE library manager).

 # How to use

+- Download zip
-Download zip, install Keypad library by Stanley and Brevig directly from Arduino IDE, flash the firmware, unplug, connect the PN5180 and keypad to the Arduino.
+- (optional) set `#define WITH_KEYPAD 1` (PN5180-cardio.ino line 47) and install Keypad library by Stanley and Brevig directly from Arduino IDE
+- flash the firmware
+- unplug the arduino
+- connect the PN5180 and keypad to the Arduino.

 Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. "spicetools -cardio" ),